Venkateshwar30/Sales-Customer-Dashboard-using-Tableau-/README.md

 - **Calculated Fields**: Custom fields to enhance data insights and calculations.
 - **KPIs and Filters**: Dynamic metrics and filters to adjust views based on different criteria.
 - **Interactive Visualizations**: Line charts, bar graphs, and tables that offer a comprehensive view of trends and performance.
-- **Year-over-Year Comparison**: Visuals comparing 2017 with the previous year to assess growth and performance.
+- **Year-over-Year Comparison**: Visuals comparing each year with the previous year to assess growth and performance.

 ## Benefits